Qingzhou Bridge

 The Qingzhou Minjiang Bridge, also known as the Qingzhou Bridge, is a cable-stayed bridge over the Min River in Fuzhou, Fujian, China.
-The bridge is main span is 605 m placing it among the largest cable-stayed bridges in the world, the span arrangement is 250+605+250 m.
+The bridge's main span is 605 m placing it among the largest cable-stayed bridges in the world, the span arrangement is 250+605+250 m.
 The bridge carries six lanes of traffic on the G15 Shenyang–Haikou Expressway and the S1531 Airport Expressway.